 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Using the most recent advances in dental implant technology, Drs.
-Gossett and Taylor are able to place single stage implants.
-These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
+Using the most recent advances in dental implant technology, Dr Matthias is able to place single stage implants.
+These implants do not require a second procedure to uncover them but do require healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.

 GUIDED IMPLANT PLACEMENT

 The most recent technological breakthrough has allowed implants to be placed through a 3D computer assisted virtual placement of implants.
 It requires the information obtained from a cone beam computerized scan that is transferred to a computer program that allows an implant to be placed in a patient virtually.
-The position of the implant is near perfect and the virtual surgery is then transferred to the patient via a special surgical guide fabricated by a company specifically for the patient.
+The position of the implant is near perfect, and the virtual surgery is then transferred to the patient via a special surgical guide fabricated by a company specifically for the patient.
 It uniquely carries the information of the surgery to the patient via the guide.
 Special surgical instrumentation is used to complete the surgery and provide the near perfect placement of the dental implant.
-Drs.
-Gossett and Taylor are pioneers of this treatment in the St Joseph and surrounding areas.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-While Drs.
-Gossett and Taylor perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+While Dr Matthias performs the actual implant surgery, initial tooth extractions, and bone grafting, if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 A single prosthesis (crown) is used to replace one missing tooth – each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.